 Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

-Saturday's game at CU Events Center has the No. 8 Colorado Buffaloes (10-1) squaring off against the No. 12 Utah Utes (10-2) at 3:00 PM ET (on December 30).
-Our computer prediction projects a close 75-74 win for Colorado, so it should be a tight matchup.
+Saturday's contest between the No. 8 Colorado Buffaloes (10-1) and No. 12 Utah Utes (10-2) matching up at CU Events Center has a projected final score of 75-74 (according to our computer prediction) in favor of Colorado, so expect a tight matchup.
+The game will tip off at 3:00 PM ET on December 30.

-Their last time out, the Buffaloes won on Thursday 78-56 against Northern Colorado.
+In their last time out, the Buffaloes won on Thursday 78-56 over Northern Colorado.

-In their most recent game on Thursday, the Buffaloes secured a 78-56 win against Northern Colorado.
+In their last time out, the Buffaloes won on Thursday 78-56 against Northern Colorado.
 The Utes are coming off of an 89-36 win over Weber State in their last outing on Thursday.
-In the win, Jaylyn Sherrod paced the Buffaloes with 16 points.
-In the Utes' win, Alissa Pili led the team with 19 points (adding seven rebounds and five assists).
+In the Buffaloes' win, Jaylyn Sherrod led the way with a team-high 16 points (adding three rebounds and four assists).
+Alissa Pili's team-leading 19 points paced the Utes in the win.

 Catch college basketball action all season long on Fubo!